nicholasmr/specfab/README.md

 # Spectral orientation fabric
-A spectral space model of kinematic lattice (c-axis) rotation (Svendsen and Hutter, 1996) and dynamic recrystallization (Placidi and others, 2010).
+A spectral fabric model of kinematic lattice (c-axis) rotation (Svendsen and Hutter, 1996) and dynamic recrystallization (Placidi and others, 2010).

 ![image](githubimg.jpg)